kaspa247/kaspa-surf/README.md

 # kaspa-surf
 A curated directory of links and resources for the Kaspa cryptocurrency ecosystem, hosted at kaspa.surf.
 #
-A project overview: This site aggregates essential Kaspa links: wallets, explorers, mining tools, and more.
+Project overview: This site aggregates essential Kaspa links: wallets, explorers, mining tools, and more.
 #
 Setup instructions: Open kaspa.surf in your favorite browser!
 #